-In the future, having KBI and the state crime lab on campus will benefit both the criminal justice and forensic chemical science degree programs already offered at Washburn and allow for new programs in the areas of biological and computer/digital forensics.
+In the future, having KBI and the state crime lab on campus will benefit both the criminal justice and forensic chemical science degree programs already offered at Washburn and allow for new programs in the areas of biological, computer/digital and anthropological forensics.
 Students will be able to use about 11,000 square feet of state-of-the-art laboratory space in the building and the potential for internships for students, adjunct instructor opportunities for KBI staff and other collaborations will be explored.